 Basic Terms of a Lease

-A lease is a legally binding agreement between a tenant and the landlord.
-This contract grants the tenant(s) use of the landlord’s property for a certain period in exchange for rent.
+A lease is a legally binding agreement between a renter and the landlord.
+This contract grants the renter(s) use of the landlord’s property for a certain period in exchange for rent.
 Some of the guidelines in a lease agreement can include the amount of rent, the length of the lease and maintenance responsibilities of the landlord.

 - Who is responsible for utility payments